mayasheth/mayasheth.github.io/questions/index.md

 # open questions

-## 1. _does it matter whether I to use paper, plastic, or reusable bags? and other choices with ambiguous environmental impacts._
+## 1. _does it matter whether I use paper, plastic, or reusable bags? and other choices with ambiguous environmental impacts._
 #### asked 05-22-2020, updated 11-22-2020
 * The gist of it: most choices suck, and our individual changes won't really do much.
 Stick to the classic advice and reduce, reuse, and recycle, in that order.
 * **_Inconspicuous Consumption: The Environmental Impact You Don't Know You Have_ by Tatiana Schlossberg** addresses this question well.
 Her concluding advice?